• >

 What is a restricted adviser?

 Restricted advisers specialise in a single area of personal finance.
 They offer advice on a limited number of products, or on a specific list of companies.
+In some cases, they can only recommend financial products from one provider.

 While the scope of their advice is limited, they are still Financial Conduct Authority (FCA) accredited and must offer objective advice.